 The wedding must be scheduled at minimum 60 days in advance, and it is often helpful to have more time to ensure availability and thorough preparation.

-The wedding rite is based in the Book of Alternative Services, and we draw on our local best practices to carry out the rite in the cathedral space.
+The wedding rite is based in The Book of Alternative Services, and we draw on our local best practices to carry out the rite in the cathedral space.
 The couple may choose processional and service music and readings from among recommended options, with the guidance of music and clergy staff.